DWP confirms changes to pip including assessments eligibility and payments

-DWP confirms changes coming to PIP – from eligibility assessments to payments
+DWP confirms changes coming to PIP – including eligibility, assessments and payments

 The ‘entire service’ will be transformed, senior minister confirms